phil-rice/Phils-Blog/_posts/2015-11-12-Inserting-master-slave-data-to-database-tables-with-scala.markdown

 of other 'load a load of data from a file and write it to a database'.
 Those other files are not JSON, but the database side doesn't really care about that: it just deals with List[Any].

 It still runs slow, taking over three minutes to run.
 Even with the batch insert code it takes a long time to parse all the JSON and insert the results into the database.
 My performance monitor shows that I am only using a couple of cores heavily though: one being the JVM, the other being the database.
-Next blog we will look at adding some parallelism
+The  next blog we will look at adding some parallelism using Apache Spark